Economics

 American Economic Association

-The AEA is by far the largest professional organization of economists in North America.
-It is an umbrella organization including members of all specialties and perspectives.
-Anyone can join and basic dues are low.
-Membership includes online access to eight economics journals published by the AEA.
-More can be found by visiting AEA.
+The American Economic Association (AEA) is North America's largest professional organization of economists.
+It is an umbrella organization that includes members of all specialties and perspectives.
+Anyone can join, and basic dues are low.
+Click here to learn more about member benefits.

-The AEA also hosts Job Openings for Economists, a website for jobs in economics.
+The AEA also hosts Job Openings for Economists, a website for economics jobs.
 Some of the nonacademic job openings listed do not require an advanced degree.

 National Association of Business Economists

-NABE is an association of economists working in the private sector.
+The National Association of Business Economists (NABE) is an association of private-sector economists.
 Its members are mostly concerned with forecasting and the effects of government policies.
-Chapters in major cities sponsor regular meetings and speakers.
-Many of its members have BA, MA, or MBA degrees, rather than PhD degrees.
+Chapters in major cities host regular meetings and speakers.
+Many members have BA, MA, or MBA degrees rather than Ph.D. degrees.

 Midwest Economics Association

-The MEA's members mostly teach at colleges and universities in the Midwest.
-The MEA sponsors a three-day conference every March, often in Chicago.
-The meetings consist mostly of seminar sessions in which economists present their research.
+The Midwest Economics Association (MEA)'s members primarily teach at colleges and universities in the Midwest.
+Every March, the MEA sponsors a three-day conference, often in Chicago.
+The meetings consist mainly of seminar sessions in which economists present their research.

 Econometric Society

-ES is truly an international organization, including economist members from every continent except Antarctica.
-Its focus is on "the advancement of economic theory in its relation to statistics and mathematics."
-Its members are mostly economic theorists or econometricians.
+The Econometric Society (ES) is an international organization that includes economists from every continent except Antarctica.
+Its focus is "the advancement of economic theory in its relation to statistics and mathematics."
+Its members are primarily economic theorists or econometricians.
 ES publishes Econometrica, a prestigious but very technical journal.

 Zimpleman News